Installer Directory

 Read Time : 3 Minutes

-What is a Water Source Heat Pump
+What Is a Water Source Heat Pump?
+(UK Guide)

-If you have found yourself interested in water source heat pumps, then this is the ideal place to find more information.
+If you have found yourself interested in water-source heat pumps, then this is the ideal place to find more information.
 Whether you are looking for a system to install in your home or business, you are sure to find everything you need to know right here.

-What Is a Water Source Heat Pump?
+What Is a Water-Source Heat Pump in the UK?

-A water source heat pump works to move heat from a source of water to your household more efficiently than any other heating and cooling technology that is currently on the market.
-In fact, it is possible to pump a river or stream through one of these devices with excellent results – especially if the water temperature is around 5-8-degrees Celsius.
+A water-source heat pump works to move heat from a source of water to your household more efficiently than any other heating and cooling technology that is currently on the market.
+In fact, it is possible to pump a river or stream through one of these devices with excellent results – especially if the water temperature is around 5-8 degrees Celsius.

 COMPARE PRICES FROM LOCAL INSTALLERS